open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 # Instrumentation Layers and Suppression

-This document describes approach for tracing instrumentation layers, suppressing duplicate layers and unambiguously enriching spans.
+This document describes approach for tracing instrumentation layers and suppressing duplicate layers.

 ## Motivation

 - Provide clarity for instrumentation layers: e.g. DB calls on top of REST API
 - Give mechanism to suppress instrumentation layers for the same convention: e.g. multiple instrumented HTTP clients using each other.
-- Give mechanism to enrich specific spans unambiguously: e.g. HTTP server span with routing information

 ## Explanation

 ### Spec changes proposal

-- Tracing Semantic Conventions: Each span MUST follow a single (besides general) convention, specific to the call it describes.
+- Tracing Semantic Conventions: Each span MUST follow a single (besides general and potentially composite), convention, specific to the call it describes.
-- Trace API: Add `SpanKey` API that
-  - checks if similar span already exists on the context (e.g. `SpanKey.HTTP_CLIENT.exists(context)`)
-  - gets span following specific convention from the context (e.g. `SpanKey.HTTP_CLIENT.fromContextOrNull(context)`).
-- Tracing Semantic Conventions: instrumentation MUST back off if span of same kind and following same contention is already exists on the context by using `SpanKey` API.
 - Tracing Semantic Conventions: Client libraries instrumentation MUST make context current to enable correlation with underlying layers of instrumentation
+- Trace API: Add `InstrumentationType` expendable enum with predefined values for known trace conventions (HTTP, RPC< DB, Messaging(see open questions)). *Type* is just a convention name.
+- Trace SDK: Add span creation option to set `InstrumentationType`
+  - During span creation, checks if span should be suppressed (already on the parent `Context`) and returns a *suppressed* span, which is
+    - non-recording
+    - propagating (references parent context)
+    - does not become current (i.e. `makeCurrent` call with it is noop)
 - OTel SDK SHOULD allow suppression strategy configuration
   - suppress nested by kind (e.g. only one CLIENT allowed)
   - suppress nested by kind + convention it follows (only one HTTP CLIENT allowed, but outer DB -> nested HTTP is ok)
   - suppress none

-Note: some conventions may explicitly include others (e.g. [FaaS](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/faas.md) may include [HTTP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md)), in this case for the purpose of this document, we assume span follows single convention.
-Instrumentation should only include explicitly mentioned sub-conventions (except general).
+Note: some conventions may explicitly include others (e.g. [FaaS](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/faas.md) may include [HTTP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md)).
+For the purpose of this document, we assume span follows single convention and instrumentation MUST include explicitly mentioned sub-conventions (except general) only.
-[General](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/span-general.md) convention attributes are allowed on all spans when applicable.
+[General](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/span-general.md) convention attributes are allowed on all spans when applicable, pure generic instrumentation are not suppressed.

-#### SpanKey API

-SpanKey allows to

-- read/write span to context
-- check if specific span is on the context
-- encapsulate different suppression strategies
-- define known SpanKey, shared between instrumentations (static singletons):  HTTP, RPC, DB, Messaging.

 #### Suppression Example

-- HTTP Client 1:
+- Instrumentation - HTTP Client 1:
+  - starts span
-  - Check if HTTP CLIENT span exists on the context: `SpanKey.HTTP_CLIENT.exists(ctx)`
+    - SDK checks if there is a span of the same kind + type on the parent context
-  - No HTTP client span on the context:
+    - there is no similar span
-    - start span
+    - SDK returns new span
+  - stores it in the context (presumably current)
+    - SDK stores span in context behind `ContextKey` which is combination of kind and type (depending on configuration)
+- Instrumentation - HTTP Client 2 (in scope of span1):
+  - [Optional suggestion]: add API to check if span should be started (optimization for power-users)
-    - store span in context: `SpanKey.HTTP_CLIENT.storeInContext(ctx, span)`
+  - starts span
-    - Make `ctx` current
-- Http Client 2:
-  - Checks if HTTP CLIENT span is already on the context: `SpanKey.HTTP_CLIENT.exists(Context.current())`
+    - SDK checks if there is a span of the same kind + type on the parent context
+    - there is one already
+    - SDK returns suppressed (non-recording, propagating span, it's also never becomes current).
+  - HTTP client continues instrumentation with suppressed span
+    - adds attributes: noop
+    - injects context: duplicate work, since parent context is already injected and suppressed span carries the same context
-  - HTTP client span is already there: do not instrument
+    - makes suppressed span current: current is not modified, scope is noop
+- Instrumentation - TLS (imaginary, in scope of span2)
+  - works as if it's in scope of span1
+  - current is span1
+  - if explicit parent was used (span2), it carries span1 context

-Suppression logic is configurable and encapsulated in `SpanKey` - specific library instrumentation should not depend on configuration, e.g.:
+Suppression logic is configurable and encapsulated in span builder SDK implementation - specific library instrumentation should not depend on configuration, e.g.:

-- suppressing by kind only - context key does not distinguish conventions within kind
+- suppressing by kind only - context key does not distinguish types within kind
-  - `SpanKey.HTTP_CLIENT.exists` returns true if any CLIENT span  is on the context
-  - `SpanKey.HTTP_CLIENT.fromContextOrNull` returns CLIENT span
-  - `SpanKey.HTTP_CLIENT.storeInContext` stores span in CLIENT span context key
-- suppressing by kind + convention - context key is per convention and kind
+- suppressing by kind + type - context key is per type and kind
-  - `SpanKey.HTTP_CLIENT.exists` returns true if HTTP CLIENT span is  on the context
-  - `SpanKey.HTTP_CLIENT.fromContextOrNull` returns HTTP CLIENT span
-  - `SpanKey.HTTP_CLIENT.storeInContext` stores span in CLIENT + convention span context key
 - suppressing none
-  - `SpanKey.HTTP_CLIENT.exists` returns false ignoring context
-  - `SpanKey.HTTP_CLIENT.fromContextOrNull` returns innermost HTTP CLIENT span on the context
-  - `SpanKey.HTTP_CLIENT.storeInContext` stores span in CLIENT + convention span context key

-#### Enrichment Example

-- HTTP SERVER 1 - middleware/servlet
-  - HTTP INTERNAL 1 - controller
-    - User code that wants to add event/attribute/status to HTTP SERVER span
-    - some internal instrumentation logic that sets route info status and exception ot anything else available after controller span starts.

-Assuming user code uses current context, it will get controller INTERNAL span.
-In order to enrich HTTP SERVER span, users may use `SpanKey.HTTP_SERVER.fromContextOrNull`.

 ## Internal details